Frequently Asked Questions

 - Asylees – IINE served 126 asylees in Fiscal Year 2016.
 An asylee is someone who received the equivalent of refugee status by a court within the U.S. instead of overseas.

 - Special Interest Visa Holders (SIVs) – IINE served 39 Special Interest Visa holders in FY2016.
 SIVs hold special visas for providing translation and other services to U.S. forces and government officials in Afghanistan and Iraq.
-They are immediately granted a green card upon arrival.
+The United States grants SIVs a green card upon their arrival.

 - Cuban and Haitian Entrants – IINE served 58 Cuban and Haitian entrants in Fiscal Year 2016.
 In late 2016, President Obama ended the Cuban entrant program.
-Haitian entrants are those who enter the U.S. and are granted parole status, meaning they are permitted in the U.S. while they apply for asylum.
+The U.S. grants Haitian entrants parole status when they enter the country, meaning they may stay in the U.S. while they apply for asylum.
 They are eligible for many refugee services while they are on parole status.

-- Central American Children and Families – IINE reunited 114 Central American families in Greater Boston in FY2016.
-The program was established by President Obama in late 2014 to assist people fleeing violence in El Salvador, Guatemala, and Honduras.
+- Central American Children and Families – IINE reunited 114 Central American families in Greater Boston in FY2016 through our Central American Minor Affidavit of Relationship (AOR) and Unaccompanied Alien Children (UAC) programs.
+The federal government established the AOR program in 2014 to assist people fleeing violence in El Salvador, Guatemala, and Honduras.
 In many cases, parents left these countries years ago, found work in the United States, and sent money home to care for their children, who were often in the custody of grandparents.
-To participate in this program, the parents must be legally present in the United States.
-This service is primarily available to children under age 21, but a parent of a qualifying child may be included if the parent is part of the same economic household of the child and is legally married to the other parent residing in the United States.

 - Immigrants of Various Statuses – IINE serves a wide variety of immigrants with different legal statuses.
 Many immigrants participate in our English and job training programs.

-+ How long has the Institute been in existence?
++ How long has the International Institute been in existence?

 We are the oldest organization exclusively serving refugees and immigrants in New England.
 We welcomed Eastern Europeans in the 1920 and 30s, persecuted people fleeing Europe after World War II, displaced persons from the former Soviet bloc and Cuba in the 1950s and 60s, Cambodians and Vietnamese in the 1970s, and Central and South Americans and families from Asia, the Middle East and Africa during the past several decades.